kevgo/observable-process/README.md

 // get all content from STDOUT as a string const text = observable.stdout.fullText()

-// wait for content on STDOUT
-await observable.stdout.waitForText("server is online")
+// wait for text to appear in STDOUT await observable.stdout.waitForText("server is online")

 // wait for a regex on STDOUT